mighty-gerbils/gerbil/doc/reference/actor.md

 ```

 `hostname` is the name of the host where the server is
-accessible and `path` is the socket path.
+accessible and `path` is the socket path; they are both strings.

 Actor servers will never try to connect to UNIX addresses in different
 hosts.

 ### TCP Addresses
-A TCP addres is denoted like this:
+A TCP address is denoted like this:
 ```
 [tcp: inet-addr]
 ```

 `inet-addr` is an inet address; normally a pair of a host address and a port.
-See the `:std/net/address` module for more details.
+See the [:std/net/address](address.md#internet-addresses) module for more details.

 ### TLS Addresses